 Ans.
 Any link on a website that links to another web page or website is known as an outbound link.
 Outbound links help to extend the relevancy signal of the webpage and boost SEO rankings if they come from authority sites.

 Ans.
-On-page optimization is used to regulate the site to be optimized through page coding, whereas off-page optimization is not regulated by page coding.
+On-page optimisation is used to regulate the site to be optimised through page coding, whereas off-page optimisation is not regulated by page coding.

 Q5.
 What is Page Rank?

 Ans.
 PageRank is one of the algorithms used by Google, where it gives a page rank to determine a web page’s relevance or importance.